Agriculture

 What is Soil Erosion?

-Soil erosion is the detachment of soil particles from one place to another place due to some natural and human causes.
+Soil erosion is the detachment of soil particles from one place to another due to natural and human causes.
 In soil erosion, the topmost layer washes away to faraway lands, rivers and valleys.
-The degraded soil loses its quality and structure so it can be eroded more easily.
-Soil erosion occurs mainly on steep slopes with heavy rainfall in states like Assam, Manipur and Western Ghats.
+The degraded soil loses its quality and structure, making it more susceptible to erosion.
+Soil erosion occurs mainly on steep slopes with heavy rainfall in states such as Assam, Manipur, and the Western Ghats.
 It also occurs in Maharashtra, Andhra Pradesh and Tamil Nadu.
-Soil compaction, loss of soil structure, low organic matter, poor internal drainage and soil acidity are some other problems lead to soil erosion.
+Soil compaction, loss of soil structure, low organic matter, poor internal drainage, and soil acidity are other problems that contribute to soil erosion.

 Causes of Soil Erosion